Microsoft Teams Pricing: Plans, Features, and Value Explained

 Image source: microsoft.com

-One of the key reasons for its popularity is its seamless integration with Microsoft 365 (formerly Office 365).
+One of the key reasons for its popularity is its integration with Microsoft 365 (formerly Office 365).
 If you’re already using apps like Word, Excel, PowerPoint, or Outlook, Microsoft Teams acts as a central hub where you can collaborate on files, schedule meetings, and communicate—all in one place.

 But it’s not just about integration.
 Microsoft Teams offers a variety of features that cater to different needs, including: